-Within the Broad and Seven Oaks communities, both reasonable alternatives propose the relocation of the I-26/Bush River Road interchange and would affect direct access to Bush River Road from I-26.
+Within the Broad and Seven Oaks communities, the Refined RPA proposes the relocation of the I-26/Bush River Road interchange and would affect direct access to Bush River Road from I-26.
 As such, direct access from I-26 to commercial businesses on Bush River Road near the current interchange may experience an indirect effect of less pass-by traffic than currently exists today.
-This was evaluated in detail in Section 3.3.4.8.1.
-Origin-destination was used to determine the amount of traffic using the Bush River Road/I-26 interchange to access Bush River Road.
+This was evaluated in detail in Section 3.3.5.8.1.
+Origindestination was used to determine the amount of traffic using the Bush River Road/I-26 interchange to access Bush River Road.
 It was found that though the majority of trips on Bush River Road are local trips that are not coming from or going to I-26 via the I-25/Bush River Road interchange, the projected reduction in traffic volumes on Bush River Road in the vicinity of the I-26 interchange could result in an impact to business and revenue of the surrounding businesses, with the most negative impact relating to businesses (listed in Table 3.3-26) that are dependent on pass by traffic.
 Nonetheless, these businesses would still be easily accessible via the interchange relocation to Colonial Life Boulevard and the I-20/Bush River Road interchange.
 Additionally, the corridor improvements propose to provide wayfinding signage to Bush River Road from I-26.
-These effects are relatively small in the context of the entire corridor as well as the localized impact sites.
+These effects are relatively small in the context of the entire corridor as well as at the localized impact sites.
+Moreover, the corridor improvements would also provide improved travel times that would allow those living within the indirect effects study area to travel to and from their destinations, which would result in lower fuel usage by those using the corridor and better convenience.